Nomenclature and Addresses

 - other public areas

-The presenting official and secretary of the Nomenclature Committee are responsible for matters concerning nomenclature at the planning unit of Urban Planning.
+The Nomenclature Committee is responsible for the planning of nomenclature.
 Residents of the municipality may send their name suggestions to the Nomenclature Committee via email at kaupunkisuunnittelu(at)turku.fi.

 Local history as the basis of nomenclature

 The oldest street name in use is Hämeenkatu which originates from the 17th century.
 Most street names are the legacy of the 1830 name decision.
 Names carry the history of the city and are in Finnish and in Swedish.
 Local geographical names and other information related to the place are used in the planning of nomenclature.
 In new areas the nomenclature is developed around some theme, which helps in connecting the name to a certain place.